d12frosted/elpa-mirror/gnu/tempel-readme.txt

   the Emacs Tempo library.
 Tempo is an ancient temple of the church of Emacs.
 It is 27 years old, but still in good shape since it successfully resisted change over the decades.
 However it may look a bit dusty here and there.
-Therefore I present to you, Tempel, a modernized implementation of Tempo, in the form of three commands:
+Therefore we present to you, Tempel, a modernized implementation of Tempo, in the form of three commands:

   ⁃ `tempel-complete' completes a template name at point in the buffer